marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/organization.md

 ## Labels

 Labels are key-value pairs that can be added to any object to decorate it with some meta data.
-Lables are placed in `metadata.labels` section of YAML.
+Labels are placed in `metadata.labels` section of YAML.

 K8s uses labels on its own.
 For example Node objects have `kubernetes/io.arch` labels idicating CPU architecture of a node.
 K8s does not usually add labels to